20th Century Family

+The division is in charge of such franchises as Ice Age, Rio, Night at the Museum, Diary of a Wimpy Kid, Anastasia, and Home Alone.

 Background

 Before Fox started its family division, 20th Century Animation was known as Fox Family Films, as one of four film divisions of 20th Century Fox under executive John Matoian.
 The division was planned to produce six feature films a year as part of a plan to produce more films per year overall.
 Fox senior vice president of production Chris Meledandri was transferred into the unit as executive vice president in March 1994 after having been hired the previous year.
 The week of May 6, 1994, Fox Family announced the hiring of Don Bluth and Gary Goldman for a new $100 million animation studio which began construction that year in Phoenix, Arizona.
 In three years, the animation studio would produce and release its first film, Anastasia.
 In September 1994, Matoian was promoted by Rupert Murdoch to head up the Fox network.
 Meledandri was selected to head up the unit in 1994.

 It produced live-action films such as Mighty Morphin Power Rangers: The Movie (1995), Dunston Checks In (1996) and Home Alone 3.
 By August 1997, Fox Family had decreased the number of live-action films.
 R.L.
 Stine agreed with Fox Family Films in January 1998 for a film adaptation of the Goosebumps book franchise with Tim Burton producing, but it never came to fruition.

 After the success of Anastasia, Fox Family Films was renamed to Fox Animation Studios, later 20th Century Fox Animation, and simply 20th Century Animation.